2001–02 New Jersey Nets season

 During the NBA All-Star Weekend at the First Union Center in Philadelphia, Kidd was selected for the 2002 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while head coach Byron Scott was selected to coach the Eastern Conference.
 Meanwhile, Martin was selected for the NBA Rookie Challenge Game, as a member of the sophomore team.
 Kidd also finished in second place in Most Valuable Player voting, behind Tim Duncan of the San Antonio Spurs, while Jefferson finished in second place in Rookie of the Year voting, behind Pau Gasol of the Memphis Grizzlies, and Scott finished in third place in Coach of the Year voting.

-Under the guidance of Kidd and Martin, the young Nets team prospered through the 2002 NBA playoffs, and ended up advancing all the way to the Eastern Conference title and the franchise's first-ever appearance in the NBA Finals.
-In the Eastern Conference first round, they defeated the Indiana Pacers in five games, then defeated the Charlotte Hornets 4–1 in the Eastern Conference semifinals.
-Then after trailing 2–1 to the third-seeded Boston Celtics in the Eastern Conference finals, the Nets won the series 4–2.
-However, New Jersey's season would end without an improbable NBA crown, as the Nets were swept in four games by the two-time defending NBA champion Los Angeles Lakers.
+In the Eastern Conference first round of the 2002 NBA playoffs, the Nets faced off against the eighth–seeded Indiana Pacers, a team that featured All-Star forward, and 2001–02 Most Improved Player award winner, Jermaine O'Neal, Reggie Miller and Brad Miller.
+The Nets lost game 1 to the Pacers at home, 89–83 at the Continental Airlines Arena.
+However, the team managed to win the next two games to take a 2–1 series lead, before losing game 4 to the Pacers on the road, 97–74 at the Conseco Fieldhouse.
+With the series tied at two games a piece, the Nets won game 5 over the Pacers at the Continental Airlines Arena in double-overtime, 120–109 to win in a hard-fought five-game series; it was the first time that the Nets won an NBA playoff series since the 1983–84 season.

+In the Eastern Conference semifinals, the team faced off against the fourth–seeded Charlotte Hornets, who were led by All-Star guard Baron Davis, David Wesley and Elden Campbell; the Hornets were without scoring leader Jamal Mashburn, who was out due to a season-ending lower abdominal strain injury.
+The Nets took a 2–0 series lead over the Hornets, before losing game 3 on the road, 115–97 at the Charlotte Coliseum.
+The Nets won the next two games over the Hornets, including a game 5 home win at the Continental Airlines Arena, 103–95 to win the series in five games.